Trump: I paid ‘millions of dollars’ in federal income tax

-President Trump said Tuesday that he paid “millions” of dollars in federal income tax, seeking to rebut a New York Times report this week that said he paid $750 in both 2016 and 2017.
+President Trump said Tuesday night that he paid “millions” of dollars in federal income tax, seeking to rebut a New York Times report this week that said he paid $750 in both 2016 and 2017.

-“I paid millions of dollars in taxes — millions of dollars of income tax,” Mr. Trump said at the first presidential debate.
+“I paid millions of dollars in taxes — millions of dollars of income tax,” Mr. Trump said at the first presidential debate in Cleveland.
 “I paid $38 million one year.
 I paid $27 million one year.”

-“Show us your tax returns,” Joseph R. Biden interjected.
+“Show us your tax returns,” Democratic rival Joseph R. Biden interjected.

 “You’ll see it as soon as it’s finished.
 You’ll see it,” the president said.

-Moderator Chris Wallace followed up to clarify with Mr. Trump if he would say how much he paid in federal income tax in 2016 and 2017.
+Moderator Chris Wallace followed up to ask Mr. Trump if he would say how much he paid in federal income tax in 2016 and 2017.

 “Millions of dollars,” Mr. Trump said.